 Maggiori informazioni sul libro

 What does it mean to be an American, and what can America be today?
-To explore these questions, philosopher and journalist Bernard-Henri Lévy spent a year traversing the country, following in the footsteps of Alexis de Tocqueville, whose work remains pivotal in understanding America.
-The result is a fresh perspective on a nation often thought to be well-known.
-Lévy examines critical issues such as American patriotism, the interplay of freedom and religion, the prison system, and the health of political institutions.
-He revisits Tocqueville’s ideas, including the risks of “the tyranny of the majority,” and reflects on the mutual lessons Europe and America can learn from one another.
-Through interviews with a diverse array of Americans—from prison guards to clergymen and public figures—Lévy weaves a rich tapestry of voices, revealing both the grandeur and the darker aspects of American life.
-Central themes emerge, highlighting the choices America faces today and the unique reality that, unlike the “Old World,” it embodies the world’s aspirations for freedom and inclusion.
-In a time of uncertainty about self-identity and global perception, Lévy offers a thoughtful and insightful conversation about the essence of America.
+Celebrated philosopher and journalist Bernard-Henri Lévy spent a year traveling across the country, following in the footsteps of Alexis de Tocqueville, whose work remains the most influential book about America.
+The result is a fresh examination of a country we think we know.
+From Rikers Island to Chicago mega-churches, and from Muslim communities in Detroit to an Amish enclave in Iowa, Lévy delves into core issues of our democracy: the unique nature of American patriotism, the interplay of freedom and religion (including baseball), the prison system, the resurgence of ideology, and the state of our political institutions.
+He revisits Tocqueville’s key ideas, such as the dangers of “the tyranny of the majority,” while exploring mutual lessons between Europe and America.
+Through powerful interviews with a diverse range of Americans—from prison guards to clergymen, and from cultural icons to political figures—Lévy presents a rich tapestry of voices, revealing both the grandeur and harsh realities of American life.
+The book addresses critical choices America faces today and highlights its role as a place where inclusion is not just an ideal but a practice.
+In a time of anxiety about global perceptions, Lévy offers a sympathetic perspective to spark a new conversation about the essence of America.

 Acquisto del libro